 This operation is the most challenging of all cosmetic procedures.
 It begins with a clear vision of how a particular nose should look its best on a certain individual.
 Then the surgical skill to create it.
 Again, the cost is relative.

 The more knowledge, experience, skill, training, and talent a surgeon has, the higher the cost.
 Our costs include a facility fee, anesthesia, and my surgical service.
-In the hands of a plastic surgeon who has experience and board-certification, a primary rhinoplasty will begin at slightly over $10,900.
-It can go up depending on the complexity of the case and additional procedures.
+In the hands of a plastic surgeon who has experience and board-certification, a primary rhinoplasty starts at 11,900 and can go up depending on the complexity of the case and additional procedures.
 If you add to that internal structural work, rib grafting or other cartilaginous harvesting for graphs the cost may rise.

 IS RHINOPLASTY EXPENSIVE?